mkj/sunset/README.md

   using about 15kB RAM per concurrent SSH session (max stack size not confirmed).

 - [`sunset-async`](async/) adds functionality to use Sunset as a normal SSH client or server async library in normal Rust (not `no_std`).
-The [examples](async/examples) include a Linux commandline SSH client.
 This uses Tokio or async-std.

+  The [examples](async/examples) include a Linux commandline SSH client `sunsetc`.
+  It works as a day-to-day SSH client.

 ## SSH Features